-As mentioned above, for unstructured search problems Grover's algorithm provides a quadratic advantage over the best-known classical algorithms.
-This gap between the classical and quantum algorithms' runtimes can be increased in more specific tasks like prime factorisation and discrete logarithm to provide exponential speedups \cite{doi:10.1137/S0097539795293172, 10.1007/3-540-44750-4_34}.
-The accomplishment of these exponential speedups however requires large-scale fault-tolerant quantum computers that will not be available for some time.
-Moreover, as discussed, such algorithms would violate the progress-free condition.
-This motivates the search for practical applications of the advantages provided by noisy intermediate-scale quantum (NISQ) devices \cite{Lau2022}.

-We propose a new PoW consensus protocol based on boson-sampling.
+We propose a new PoW consensus protocol based on boson sampling.
 Boson-sampling was originally developed to demonstrate \emph{quantum supremacy}, owing to its reduced resource requirements compared to the other quantum algorithms \cite{bib:aa}.
 Boson-samplers are specialized photonic devices that are restricted in the sense that they are neither capable of universal quantum computing nor error correctable, through proposals have been made to find practical applications in chemistry, many-body physics, and computer science \cite{Lau2022}.
 We formulate a practical application of a boson-sampling variant called coarse-grained boson-sampling (CGBS) \cite{PhysRevA.94.012315, Nikolopoulos2019}.
-This scheme involves the equal size grouping of the output statistics of a boson-sampler into a fixed number of bins according to some given binning tactic.
+This scheme involves the equal-size grouping of the output statistics of a boson sampler into a fixed number of bins according to some announced binning tactic.

 The advantage provided by binning the output probability distribution is the polynomial number of samples required to verify a fundamental property of the distribution as opposed to the exponential samples required when no binning is performed.
 While boson-samplers are not arbitrarily scalable owing to lack of error correction, we argue nonetheless the speedup provided is dramatic enough to warrant their use for PoW consensus.